DevOps Engineer

 Containers, CI/CD, and Cloud Basics

-Dive into Docker: build images, run containers, and compose multi-service applications.
-Set up CI/CD pipelines with GitHub Actions or GitLab CI — automate testing and deployment.
-Get started with a cloud provider: create virtual machines, configure networks, and explore managed services.
-Begin writing Terraform configurations to define infrastructure as code.
+Dive into Docker: build images, run containers, compose multi-service apps.
+Set up CI/CD with GitHub Actions or GitLab CI.
+Get started with a cloud provider and write Terraform configs.

 Months 8–12